Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Retrieve'), resource ('environment variable (ESV)'), and key constraint ('by ID with decoded value').
-It distinguishes from siblings like 'queryESVs' (which likely searches/filters) and 'setVariable' (which writes).
+The description clearly states the action ('Retrieve'), the resource ('environment variable (ESV)'), the method ('by ID'), and adds specificity ('with decoded value').
+It distinguishes from sibling tools like queryESVs (list/search) and setVariable (write).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.